 Deliveries will be made as needed to the extent the volunteer schedule permits.
-Materials will be checked out on the patron’s card, but overdue fines will not be charged.
+Materials will be checked out on the member’s card, but overdue fines will not be charged.
 However, no new materials will be provided until all overdue items are returned.

-Low Vision Lending Program
+Low Vision Machine

-The Library is committed to presenting an array of programs for persons of all ages.
+The library is committed to presenting an array of programs for persons of all ages.

 Persons with a valid Glen Ellyn Public Library card will be given preference in program registration if demand exceeds available resources.